The following rules have been updated and revised by the Flag Officers and Board of Directors in April 2015.

 12. Dispose of all dog hair from grooming, do not leave on grass.

 13. Barking dogs are not to be left on boat while member leaves the island.

 RULES GOVERNING MOTORIZED EQUIPMENT

-1. No personal vehicles, motorized or otherwise, are permitted on Club grounds without the express prior approval of The Flag and Board of Directors.
+1. No personal vehicles, motorized or otherwise, are permitted on Club grounds without the express prior approval of The Flag Officers and Board of Directors.

 2. Motorized equipment governed by these rules shall be defined as any equipment having a motor whether gasoline or electric whether for propulsion or doing work such as, but not limited to: Work Barge, Work Boat, Tractors, Gators, Golf Carts, Lawn Equipment.

 3. Use of ANY motorized equipment owned by the Club MUST be approved by a Flag Officer.